How Microsoft Teams Impacts Copilot More Than You Think

 - Multiple versions appear everywhere

-Because every Teams file lives in SharePoint, this chaos directly undermines AI quality.
-Copilot can’t reliably determine which document is authoritative.
-This is why Teams Readiness for SharePoint plays such a critical role in Copilot success.
+Because every Teams file lives in SharePoint, file chaos directly undermines AI quality.
+Copilot cannot reliably help users when ownership, metadata, permissions, lifecycle rules, and source authority are unclear.
+That is why SharePoint readiness for Teams files and permissions plays a critical role in Copilot success.

 Permissions Define What Copilot Can See